thewrongjames/eventual/readme.md

 firebase deploy
 ```

-In both cases `--only hosting` or `--only functions` should be able to be used
+In both cases `--only hosting`, `--only functions`, or `--only firestore` should
-to filter down to only a particular part, but things might get complicated
+be able to be used to filter down to only a particular part, but things might
-because the hosting remaps the http functions to turn up at a certain point, so,
+get complicated because the hosting remaps the http functions to turn up at a
-who knows.
+certain point, so, who knows.